Skip to main content

 Have a Go Spaghettio!
 Rational Emotive Behaviour Therapy and General Semantics

 Have a Go Spaghettio! teaches children that something about them, 'good' or 'bad' doesn't define them in a global sense.
 Yet, they/we learn to abstract something, be it a competency or quality, from the many that constitute the 'self' under construction, and decide it 'is' us, we are it!
 Hence, children can start to think of themselves as good/bad, cute, dumb, ugly etc. Emotional and behavioural upset experienced by the young child, according to Rational Emotive Behaviour Therapy theory, on which Have a Go Spaghettio! is based, is linked to irrational, Brain Bully/Success Stopper thinking.
 The belief we can be dumb/smart etc. is what General Semantics calls a 'semantic disturbance,' where the persons upset is caused by mis interpretations, mis perceptions.
-Brain Friend thinking is taught via the Have a Go Spaghettio! approach to social and emotional well-being which says the person cannot 'be' a word ascribed them by the...
+Brain Friend thinking is taught via the Have a Go Spaghettio! approach to social and emotional well-being which says the person cannot 'be' a w...

 The Word is Not The Person - General Semantics, REBT, reality and Have a...

 How we perceive the world, others and ourselves is our own constructed version of the reality we experience.
 Reality then is our version of how we perceive it to be.
 It’s a persistent illusion according to Albert Einstein and Douglas Adams says everything in the universe we perceive is specific to us.
 Dr Seuss says there is ‘no one alive who is youer than you,’ we are unique it is said, but what kind of ‘you’ are we constructing, what is our virtual take on the reality we experience and are we constructing a healthy view of the unique ‘self’ possessed by each of us.
 Have a Go Spaghettio! ‘s goal is to help children understand that as constructivists they are building an internal, virtual representation of reality and it can be either a rational, Brain Friend, Success Helper version of reality or otherwise.
-This video explores the idea that we can ‘be’ any word ascribed us by others or ourselves, as General Semantics theory says if we do we will experience emotional and behavioural ...
+This video explores the idea that we can't ‘be’ any word ascribed us by others or ourselves, as General Semantics theory says if we do we will experience emotional and behav...

 The Have a Go Spaghettio!
 Approach to Teaching Success Helper, Brain Fr...